workroomprds/DessiBigBirthday/README.md

 * 45	1	Jarek
 * 47	2	Paul + Karen

+-2 Lucy and Bea

+E's chair downstairs at front

 The bus takes up to 60 people.
 I want as many singers as we can, and some kids.
 It’ll be hard to move around if it’s full.
 There’s space for some partners, but probably not all partners.

 ### More about the bus